 Late-night and last-minute shoppers can breathe a sigh of relief – both shopping hubs are usually open until 11pm in the run-up to Christmas.

-Whether you’re buying for parents, grandparents or your best friend’s dog, there’s everything from high-street stalwarts to luxury brands including House of CB, Gucci and Jimmy Choo, as well as a mouthwatering selection of restaurants to refuel in.
+Whether you’re buying for parents, grandparents or your best friend’s dog, there’s everything from high-street stalwarts to luxury brands including Prada, Gucci and Jimmy Choo, as well as a mouthwatering selection of restaurants to refuel in.

 City of London